chaski-framework/examples/README.md

 Example Apps using the Chaski Framework

-This repository contains two examples of apps, which are using the Chaski framework to do Wi-Fi tethering.
+This repository contains two apps that exemplify how to use the Chaski framework.

 The first uses Client related functionalities and the second one Access Point related functionalities.